grattan/covid19.model.sa2/README.md

   simulate_sa2(PolicyPars = set_policypars(age_based_lockdown = 65:100))
 ```

-Further detail on policy and epidemiological parameters and the defaults
-are given below.

 ### Performance

 Two arguments are available to improve the performance of the model, as well